d-khan/java/collections/Activity.md

 No, "rotostor" is not a palindrome.

->Ignore punctuation and spacing.
+>**Note:** Ignore punctuation and spacing.
 Assume all alphabetic characters will be lowercase.
 >Special case: A one-character string is a palindrome.
 >Hint: The deque must be a Deque of Characters, but ordinary chars will be automatically converted to Characters when added to the deque.